How Conversion Design Can Help Your Nonprofit’s Facebook Marketing

-2 min read ✭ Did you know that effective conversion design elements on your website can support and improve your Facebook advertising efforts?
-We’re talking how to boost and grow your nonprofit with conversion design and Facebook marketing.
+2 min to read ✭ Did you know that effective conversion design elements on your website can support and improve your Facebook advertising efforts?
+We're talking how to boost and grow your nonprofit with conversion design and Facebook marketing.

 How are Conversion Design & Facebook Marketing Connected?

 Conversion design can bolster your Nonprofit’s Facebook strategy.
 The two can rely heavily on each other, and properly understanding how to utilize the intersection of Facebook and conversion design can help you boost and grow your Nonprofit.
 Think of Facebook as the top of the funnel that brings people in and the conversion design on your site being the bottom of the funnel that gets people to do what you want them to do.

 Take These Conversion Design Steps Prior to Running Ads

 Before you start running Facebook ads, however, it’s important to first focus on testing various components of conversion design on your Nonprofit’s website.
 This can be testing messaging, testing imagery, and essentially just seeing what things your audience best responds to.
 It’s helpful apply the learnings to your Facebook ads.
 This way, you aren’t doing as much testing on the Facebook platform where you are paying for your ads and can immediately start running with things that you know will already resonate with your audience.